Molecular, Cellular, and Developmental Biology (MCDB)

 MW 1pm-2:15pm

-* MCDB 380a, Advances in Plant Molecular Biology Yannick Jacob, Josh Gendron, and Vivian Irish
+* MCDB 3800a, Advances in Plant Molecular Biology Yannick Jacob, Josh Gendron, Vivian Irish, and Alex Canto-Pastor

 The study of basic processes in plant growth and development to provide a foundation for addressing critical agricultural needs in response to a changing climate.
 Topics include the latest breakthroughs in plant sciences with emphasis on molecular, cellular, and developmental biology; biotic and abiotic plant interactions; development, genomics, proteomics, epigenetics and chemical biology in the context of plant biology; and the current societal debates about agrobiotechnology.
 Prerequisites: BIOL 101-104 and two MCDB 200-level courses, or permission of instructor.
 SC